erlendskinnemoen/SafetyAI-DataProcessing/README.md

 # Build and Test
 Verify that the variables in `dependencies.py` are accurate (e.g related to parallel processing, dotenv_path and .env(without placeholders), database destination table, etc.)

-Run `main.py` in order to process the report
+Run `main.py` in order to process the report.

 # Detailed Model Descriptions
 ## main.py